Ferdowsi: Family

-Ferdowsi was born into a family of Iranian landowners (dehqans) in 940 in the village of Paj, near the city of Tus, in the Khorasan region of the Samanid Empire, which is located in the present-day Razavi Khorasan Province of northeastern Iran.
+Ferdowsi was born into a family of Persian landowners (dehqans) in 940 in the village of Paj, near the city of Tus, in the Khorasan region of the Samanid Empire, which is located in the present-day Razavi Khorasan province of northeastern Iran.
 Little is known about Ferdowsi's early life.
 The poet had a wife, who was probably literate and came from the same dehqan class.
+The dehqans were landowning Iranian aristocrats who had flourished under the Sasanian dynasty (the last pre-Islamic dynasty to rule Iran) and whose power, though diminished, had survived into the Islamic era which followed the Islamic conquests of the 7th century.
+The dehqans were attached to the pre-Islamic literary heritage, as their status was associated with it (so much so that dehqan is sometimes used as a synonym for "Iranian" in the Shahnameh).
+Thus they saw it as their task to preserve the pre-Islamic cultural traditions, including tales of legendary kings.

 He had a son, who died at the age of 37, and was mourned by the poet in an elegy which he inserted into the Shahnameh.